jcartw/fullfact/README.md

 - `{ [key: string]: any[] }`

-Consider the example, where we have an experiment of two factors: (1) temperature [C] and (2) pressure [kPa].
+Consider an example where we have an experiment of two factors: (1) temperature [C] and (2) pressure [kPa].
 A factor matrix could be defined as:

 ```